tsliwowicz/crayon/README.md

 * `Crayon Job Manager NodeJS` - Crayon service running on port 54320 and does aggregations
 * `Crayon NodeJS` - 5 Crayon services running on ports 54321-54325 receive metrics from NGINX

+(Refresh if the image doesn't load, it's a GitHub thing)
 ![alt tag](https://raw.github.com/shai-d/crayon/master/docs/images/Bemchmark.png)

 What's that code button on the graph widget ?